Kluvens/Computer-Science/Networking/link-layer.md

 Some protocols provide link-layer error correction for the packet header rather than for the entire packet.
 6. Half-Duplex and Full-Dulplex: With full-dulplex transmission, both nodes at the ends of a link may transmit packets at the same time.
 With half-duplex transmission, a node cannot both transmit and receive at the same time.

+## Error Detection and Correction Techniques

+### Parity Checks

+### Checksum Methods
+In checksumming techniques, the d bits of data are treated as a sequence of k-bit integers.
+One simple checksumming method is to simply sum these k-bit

+### Cyclic redundancy check